Code-Chops/BingeBot/README.md

 But because of time constraints I used a simpler approach: When the application starts, a background job starts which uses the new `PeriodicTimer`.
 The usage of a background job has a disadvantage: when you need to scale up the performance by running more instances of the API, multiple background task will run simultaneously.

-## CQRS / CRUD
-I chose for CRUD: I often think that CQRS makes code become way less readable, as it has a big impact on the design of the application:
-Concepts get split out because of command/query segregation Also, queries have always to be checked thoroughly and are only SELECT or UPDATE by design.
-I think a repository pattern is clean and logical.
-Each method of the repo should perform a read or write.

 ## ORM / Database
 I chose for entity framework because I think it integrates very well and is high-level and less verbose than for example Dapper.